jsplumb/jsplumb/README.md

 Sign up for the jsPlumb announcements mailing list [here](http://eepurl.com/bMuD9).

 ## License
-All 1.x.x versions of jsPlumb are dual-licensed under both MIT and GPL version 2.
+All 1.x.x versions of jsPlumb are dual-licensed under both MIT and GPLv2.